tomwhartung/seeourminds.com/synonyms.md

 - down-to-earth
 - open to new experiences
 - openness to experiences
-- need for sensual stimulation
+- need for sensory stimulation

+#### Neutral
 - practical
 - pragmatic
 - preference for facts over ideas
 - preference for seeing the world more in terms of facts than of ideas
-- realism
-- realistic outlook
+- realism, realistic, realistic outlook

-#### Neutral

 #### Negative
 - pessimistic